damidaramola/Suits-and-Stilletos/README.md

 ## Unfixed Bugs
 * When I tested my sign-up page in the WC3 validator, I realised that my form had errors as I was not supposed to use the span element, followed by H5 or p to section my form.

-* I also had issues with the sizing of my images on the resource page
+* I also had issues with the sizing of my images on the resource page.

 * I had a problem with the positioning of my footer.